kognetiks/kognetiks-chatbot/readme.txt

 6. Mobile Experience - Ask Chatbot ChatGTP any question
 7. Mobile Experience - Get a response from Chatbot ChatGPT
 8. Mobile Experience - Chatbot ChatGPT minimize (Lower Right)
+9. Chatbot ChatGPT shown in Wide mode

 == Changelog ==

+= 1.4.2 =
+* Added support for the GPT-4 API in settings - requires access to gpt-4 API, see [https://openai.com/waitlist/gpt-4-api](https://openai.com/waitlist/gpt-4-api)
+* Added support for max tokens (the maximum number of tokens to generate in the completion)
+* Added support for narrow or wide bot message modes (other options coming soon)

 = 1.4.1 =
 * Updated start bot open or closed